Patrick Shaw-Stewart: Life

 Patrick Shaw-Stewart was born in Aber Artro Hall, near Llanbedr in Merionethshire, Wales.
 He was the son of Major-General John Heron Maxwell Shaw-Stewart (1831–1908), a military engineer, and Mary Catherine Bedingfeld Shaw-Stewart.
-While Patrick was still young his parents' marriage broke down and he was largely raised by a nanny, who he habitually referred to as "dear".
+While Patrick was still young his parents' marriage broke down and he was largely raised by a nanny, whom he habitually referred to as "dear".
 His appearance was quite striking with a shock of bright ginger hair, pale white freckled skin, and a lengthy nose.

-His career was one of great academic brilliance, matched by a steely determination to succeed.
+He began his studies at Eton College, where his academic career was from the beginning marked by great success.
 He came first in the Eton scholarship in 1901, a year after his friend, Ronald Knox, had come first in the same examination.
-He won the Newcastle Scholarship at Eton in 1905.
+He won the college's Newcastle Scholarship in 1905.

+Shaw-Stewart subsequently matriculated at Balliol College, Oxford.
 At Oxford, he won the Craven, the Ireland, and the Hertford Scholarships in Classics as well as taking a double first in Classical Moderations in 1908 and Greats in 1910.
-Elected to a fellowship of All Souls' College, Oxford, he instead, due to the prospect of considerable financial rewards, committed his career to Barings Bank, where he was appointed one of the youngest managing directors in the bank's history, in 1913.
+Elected to a fellowship of All Souls' College, Oxford, he instead committed his career to Barings Bank due to the prospect of considerable financial rewards.
+In 1913, he was appointed one of the youngest managing directors in the bank's history.

 At this time he became devoted to Lady Diana Manners and wrote her many intimate letters full of erotic allusions to Greek and Latin literature, though it proved to be a case of unrequited love, as Manners was devoted to Raymond Asquith, and after his death married Duff Cooper.
 He became a leading member of her "corrupt coterie" known as the Coterie.
-Another member of the Coterie, Julian Grenfell, said of Shaw-Stewart at this time "animals edge away from him, and the more intelligent the animal, the more they edge away from him", and also "I think there is something rather obscene about him, like the electric eel at the zoo.".
+Another member of the Coterie, Julian Grenfell, said of Shaw-Stewart at this time "animals edge away from him, and the more intelligent the animal, the more they edge away from him", and also "I think there is something rather obscene about him, like the electric eel at the zoo."
 Raymond Asquith's pithy appraisal was "not long enough in the bottle".
 Both found his single-minded preoccupation with achieving wealth and status somewhat distasteful.